bruceharris/esteamator/backlog.md

 ## Creating a session

     As a user
     I'd like to be able to create a new estimation session And get a URL containing the new session ID
     So I can share the URL with my teammates
     So they (and I) can join the estimation session

+## Session termination

+    As a user
+    I'd like estimation sessions to terminate after 1 hour of inactivity So that the server does not run out of memory

 ## Joining a session for the first time